-- (a) The inspection of personal equipment for each and every lifter in the competition may take place at any time (times may be announced at the Technical Meeting) throughout the meet prior to within twenty minutes of the start for their particular bodyweight category. - (b) A minimum of two referees shall be appointed to fulfill this duty.
+- (a) The inspection of personal equipment for each and every lifter in the competition may take place at any time (times may be announced at the Technical Meeting) throughout the meet prior to within thirty minutes of the start for their particular bodyweight category. - (b) A minimum of two referees shall be appointed to fulfill this duty.
 All items shall be examined and approved before being officially stamped or marked. - (c) Wraps over permitted length shall be rejected, but may be cut to the correct length and resubmitted. - (d) Any item considered unclean or torn shall be rejected. - (e) The signed inspection sheet shall be handed to the president of the Jury at the end of the inspection period. - (f) If after the inspection a lifter appears on the platform wearing or using any illegal item, other than that which may have inadvertently been passed by the referees, the lifter shall immediately be disqualified from the competition. - (g) All items mentioned previously under personal equipment shall be inspected. - (h) Hats are strictly forbidden to be worn on the platform during lifting, items such as watches, costume jewelry, mouthpieces, eye wear and feminine hygiene articles need not be inspected. - (i) Before attempting a world record the lifter will be inspected by the Technical Controller.
-If the lifter is found to be wearing or using any illegal item, other than that which may have inadvertently been passed by the referees, the lifter shall be disqualified from the competition. - (j) Referees and the Technical Controller for their particular bodyweight category must assemble 5 min prior the start of the inspection of personal equipment. - (k) Coach or Lifter must confirm lifters participating in the contest to the Chief referee no later than during the first round of the weigh in for that particular bodyweight category to be able to weigh in.
+If the lifter is found to be wearing or using any illegal item, other than that which may have inadvertently been passed by the referees, the lifter shall be disqualified from the competition. - (j) Referees and the Technical Controller for their particular bodyweight category must assemble 5 min prior the start of the inspection of personal equipment.